strawberry-graphql/strawberry/docs/guides/pagination.md

         )
 ```

-Starting the debug server again, we should be able to query for users again on the GraphiQL explorer.
+Starting the debug server, we should be able to query for users again on the GraphiQL explorer.

 ```graphql
 query {